 About 20 or so years ago, the Investigations Unit here at the U.S. Citibanking Center in San Antonio suffered a terrible disaster.

-They had a locally-designed/built/maintained LAN (Local Area Network) that coordinated & helped manage its complete inventory of investigation & research requests, submitted by both customers as well as our extensive branch network.
+They had a locally-designed/built/maintained LAN (Local Area Network) that coordinated & helped manage its complete inventory of investigation & research requests, submitted by both customers & our extensive branch network.

 It was originally built in-house by an extremely-talented group of USCC programmers, using rather-new technology & programming language.